16 Reasons Your Website Ranking Can Drop

 12. You Have Become a Victim Of Negative SEO

 Negative SEO happens when your competitors try to ruin your rankings by using unethical practices.
-Your competitor might use black hat SEO technique to sabotage your rankings.
+Your competitor might use black hat SEO techniques to sabotage your rankings.

 How To Identify?